solo-io/glooctl/README.md

       name: my-upstream
 ```

-### Getting Virtual Host
+### Getting Virtual Service
-By default, `get` command returns a list of virtual host names.
+By default, `get` command returns a list of virtual service names.

 ```
-glooctl virtualhost get
+glooctl virtualservice get

-vhost1
+vservice1
 ```

 We can pass it the `output` flag to return it as JSON or YAML.

 ```
-glooctl virtualhost get -o json
+glooctl virtualservice get -o json

-{"name":"vhost1","routes":[{"request_matcher":{"path_exact":"/bar","verbs":["GET","POST"]},"single_destination":{"upstream":{"name":"my-upstream"}}}],"metadata":{"resource_version":"226902","namespace":"gloo-system"}}
+{"name":"vservice1","routes":[{"request_matcher":{"path_exact":"/bar","verbs":["GET","POST"]},"single_destination":{"upstream":{"name":"my-upstream"}}}],"metadata":{"resource_version":"226902","namespace":"gloo-system"}}
 ```

-If we want to get details of a specific Virtual Host, we can use
+If we want to get details of a specific Virtual Service, we can use
-`get` command with the name of the virtual host.
+`get` command with the name of the virtual service.
 It returns
 the result as YAML, but we can use `output` flag to get JSON.

 ```
-glooctl virtualhost get vhost1
+glooctl virtualservice get vservice1

 metadata:
   namespace: gloo-system
   resource_version: "226902"
-name: vhost1
+name: vservice1
 routes:
 - request_matcher:
     path_exact: /bar